AliceO2Group/analysis-framework/hyperloop.md

 <img src="images/enablewagon.png" width="70%">
 </div>

   After choosing the package tag to be used, click on the button `❌` to enable your wagon in a dataset, the icon will change from `❌` to `✅`.
 If you hover over `✅` you can see the information about the enabled wagon: package tag, time and username.
 If you need to disable a wagon in a dataset, click on the button `✅`.
-After enabled, the wagon will be automatically tested and you can follow the progress of the test on the button next to `✅`: `⌛️` queued,`⏳` ongoing,`🌟` done, `❗️` warning and `💣` failed.
+After enabled, the wagon will be automatically tested and you can follow the progress of the [test](#wagontest) on the button next to `✅`: `⌛️` queued,`⏳` ongoing,`🌟` done, `❗️` warning and `💣` failed.

   If a wagon has dependencies, there is no need to enable the dependencies as well.
 The wagon's dependencies will be automatically tested by the system as well.

-## <a name="servicewagons"></a>Service wagons

-The _Service wagons_ are wagons which are dependencies to other wagons.
-They are created by experts, and you can add it as a dependency to your wagon in [edit wagon](#editwagon).

-* For the users, in the _My Analyses_ page, there is a read only view of the _Service Analyses_ available on the top of the page.
-* For the experts, if you need to create _Service wagons_, you need to have an analysis with the project type _O2 Hyperloop Service Wagons (OHSW)_ which can be [created in JIRA](#joinanalysis).
-Once the analysis is created, you can [add a new wagon](#addwagon) inside of the analysis available in _My Analyses_.
+### <a name="wagontest"></a>Wagon tests
+* The wagon test can be accessed in the _My Analyses_ page by clicking on the buttons: `⏳`,`🌟`, `❗️` or `💣`.
+* If the TEST_ID is known, it can be directly accessed using the url https://alimonitor.cern.ch/hyperloop/wagon-test/TEST_ID.
+* Inside of a wagon test, the test configuration, results, graphs and statistics are displayed.
+* The test output can be accessed by clicking on the buttons: `⏳`,`🌟`, `❗️` or `💣`, or the link `(test output)`

-## <a name="pullrequest"></a>Relation of pull requests
+### <a name="pullrequest"></a>Relation of pull requests

 When creating or enabling wagons, you can use a pull request instead of a package tag.
 By doing this, you don't need to wait until your code has been merged and released in a package tag.

 1. [Adding a new wagon](#addwagon): You can create a wagon with your unmerged or unreleased workflow.
 If the workflow is not available, add manually the configuration of the wagon, and subwagons if needed.
 You can synchronize the wagon's configuration once the package tag that includes your pull request has been released.
 2. [Enabling a wagon in a dataset](#enablewagon): If you need to enable your wagon with workflow that is unmerged or unreleased, use a `Future tag based on pull request`.
 There is a list of the latest merged and unmerged pull requests available in the system, you can see the pull request number and description.
 Select the _pull request tag_ and enable the wagon in a dataset.
 By doing this, the wagon will be queued to test, and the test will begin once the _pull request_ has been merged to a package tag, and the package tag is released.
 And then, if the test is successful, it'll be composed in a train with the latest package tag available.

+## <a name="allanalyses"></a>All Analyses

+* There is a read only view of all analyses available in the system.
+* Wagons from any analysis available in the system can be cloned `🧬` to a user's analysis.

+## <a name="trainsubmission"></a>Train Submission
+* For a user, the _Train Submission_ page displays a read view only of datasets which have enabled wagons.
+* For a train operator, the  _Train Submission_ page displays only datasets which have enabled wagons, and allows train composition, as well as submitting, modifying and killing a train.
+### <a name="trainsubmission"></a>Train Composition
+* Trains are composed per dataset.
+Only wagons which have a test status of success `🌟` or warning `❗️` can be composed in a train.
+* By default, wagons that were enabled at most one week ago are shown.
+In order to display all enabled wagons, click on `off` in the _Enabled_ column.
+* In order to compose a train, click `☑️` in the _Compose_ column.
+The package tag will be automatically chosen, and other wagons that can be included in the train run are signalized with 🟢, and the ones which are not compatible with 🔴.
+All wagons that are compatible can be automatically chosen by clicking on `✅ Select all compatible tags`, or by selecting them one by one.
+* If a wagon has _Derived data_ tables activated, it will be signalized with the icon 🗂️ in the _Test status_ column.
+* Finally, after defining the configuration, click on `Compose` to compose a train.
+After composing a train run, the wagons selected cannot be selected for a different train run unless the current train run is [decomposed](#decompose).
+After the train run is [submitted](#submit), the wagons will be disabled.
+* The train will be automatically tested, and its progress can be followed in the _Train Runs_ table, or in the [**Train Runs**](#trainruns) page by clicking on the TRAIN_ID link.

+## <a name="trainruns"></a>Train Runs
+* For a user, the _Train Runs_ page displays a read view only of all train runs available in the system.
+* For a train operator, the _Train Runs_ page displays all trains available in the system, and allows submitting, modifying and killing a train.
+* The train run detail can be accessed by clicking on the TRAIN_ID, or with the url https://alimonitor.cern.ch/hyperloop/train-run/TRAIN_ID.
+* The actions allowed in a train run:
+  * Adding a _comment_.
+  * <a name="decompose"></a>Decomposing a train run by clicking on `Decompose ☠️`.
+When decomposing a train run, the wagons in it will be allowed to be composed in a new train run.
+  * <a name="submit"></a>Submitting a train run.
+Only train runs which test status is success `🌟` or warning `❗️` can be submitted.
+By default, the train run is submitted to the _Grid - single core_, but a different target can be chosen.
+To submit a train run, click on `Submit 🚂`.
+  * <a name="submitfinalmerge"></a>When a dataset has activate final merge, a button `Submit final merge` appears after all the masterjobs are finished successfully.
+  * Killing a train by clicking on `Kill ☠️`.

 ## <a name="legoexpert"></a>For the Run 2 LEGO train expert.
 What has changed?